 Yes, a D.O. can apply for certification by the ABS if they have completed a general surgery training program accredited by the ACGME or the RCPSC.
 The same is true for all other ABS specialties.
 In addition, refer to our Osteopathic Trainees Policy for information regarding individuals currently in an osteopathic residency program.

 Yes.
 A full and unrestricted license is not required for the QE.
 However, once you have passed the QE, you must have a full and unrestricted license to take the Certifying Examination regardless of when it is taken.
 Temporary, limited, educational or institutional medical licenses will not be accepted even if you are in a fellowship.

 As of 2017-2018, the ABS' minimum requirements are 850 procedures as operating surgeon over five years, with at least 200 in the chief year.
-Applicants must also list at least 25 cases in surgical critical care, with a minimum of one in each category, and at least 25 TA cases.
-Cases must also be reported for nonoperative trauma.
-Note that some of these minimums will be increasing as of 2017-2018 see Training Requirements for details.
+Applicants must also list at least 40 cases in surgical critical care, with a minimum of one in each category, and at least 25 TA cases.
+See Training Requirements for more details.

 No; as long as you have remaining exam opportunities, you will automatically be sent registration information for the next examination.
 To confirm your participation in that year's QE, you must complete the online registration form and make payment of the exam fee.

 Residents' performance on ABS examinations is one factor evaluated by the ACGME when reviewing a residency program's accreditation.
 Your program thus needs to continuously monitor the examination performance of its residents.